ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/SOS DP/README.md

 ### Recursive Implementation Details

 For this kind of problem:
-1. ( x | y = x ) , here y is a subset of x
+1. ( x | y = x ) , here y is a bitwise subset of x
-2. ( x & y = x ) , here y is a superset of x
+2. ( x & y = x ) , here y is a bitwise superset of x
-3. ( x & y != 0) , here y is either subset or super set of x.
+3. ( x & y != 0) , here y is either bitwise subset or super set of x.
 So just by removing all the subsets of inverse_x we get this count

 ```cpp